 Antigenic advance

-We obtained antigenic distance estimates from Nextstrain (nextstrain.org)(33,50), and from source data from Figure 3 in Bedford et al. (35).
-Nextstrain calculates antigenic distance using genetic data from GISAID (51), and using methods described by Neher et al. (34).
+We obtained antigenic distance estimates from Nextstrain (nextstrain.org)(33,46), and from source data from Figure 3 in Bedford et al. (35).
+Nextstrain calculates antigenic distance using genetic data from GISAID (47), and using methods described by Neher et al. (34).
 We analyzed “CTiter” estimates from Nextstrain, which correspond to Neher et al.’s “tree model” method.
+We repeated analyses using estimates from the similar “substitution model” method to verify that our choice of antigenic distance metric did not meaningfully impact our results.
 Datasets from Nextstrain and Bedford et al. both contained redundant antigenic distance estimates for the H3N2 lineage, but only Bedford et al. analyzed the pre-2009 H1N1 lineage, and only Nextstrain data analyzed the post-2009 H1N1 lineage.
-The antigenic distance estimates reported by Bedford et al. were roughly proportional to those reported on Nextstrain, but greater in absolute magnitude (32).
-To enable direct comparison among all three lineages on the same plot axes, we rescaled pre-2009 H1N1 estimates from Bedford et al. using the formula dNextstrain = 0.47dBedford.
-The scaling factor was chosen so that directly-comparable H3N2 distance estimates obtained using each method were well-aligned (Fig. S9).
-The Nextstrain data files used in this analysis are archived within our analysis code, as described below.
+The antigenic distance estimates reported by Bedford et al. were roughly proportional to those reported on Nextstrain, but greater in absolute magnitude (34).
+To enable visualization of all three lineages on the same plot axes, we rescaled pre-2009 H1N1 estimates from Bedford et al. using the formula dNextstrain = 0.47dBedford.
+The scaling factor was chosen so that directly-comparable H3N2 distance estimates obtained using each method spanned the same range (Fig. S3).
+The Nextstrain data files used in this analysis are archived within our analysis code.

 Code and data availability

 Code to perform all reported analyses and construct all plots is available \#\#HERE\#\#.
 ADHS data is available as a supplementary data file.
-Due to patient privacy considerations, data from the INSIGHT study are available by application, pending approval from the study's scientific review committee (http://insight.ccbr.umn.edu/index.php).
-Because we are not free to share the INSIGHT data, the posted code contains a dummy INSIGHT data file with scrambled column entries.
-In other words, the data files are formatted properly, and the code will run, but the actual data entries have no biological meaning.

 References